-Once you have incurred an expense that is eligible for reimbursement, Garner will automatically send you a reimbursement from the HRA.
-Alternatively, you may use the Garner smartphone app or website to submit evidence that you have incurred an expense that is eligible for reimbursement.
+Once you have participated in the Garner Program and incurred an expense that qualifies for reimbursement, Garner will automatically send you a reimbursement from the HRA.
+Alternatively, you may use the Garner smartphone app or website to submit evidence that you have incurred an expense that qualifies for reimbursement; provided, however, that a claim for reimbursement that you manually submit may be denied if that same expense has already been automatically reimbursed from the HRA.
 The deadline for submitting claims through the smartphone app or the website is ninety (90) days after the date on which your annual deductible resets.
+Under limited circumstances, extensions of this deadline may be allowed when you received documentation of the expense after the deadline passed and when you had no ability to accelerate your receipt of the documentation.
 Reimbursements may be in the form of a check sent to you by mail, or via direct deposit, if you have set up direct deposit using the Garner smartphone app or website.
 You will have one hundred eighty (180) days from the date on which any reimbursement check was issued to deposit it.
 If you do not deposit a reimbursement check within one hundred eighty (180) days of its issue date, the check will be voided and you may lose the right to receive the reimbursement.